-It’s time to get ready for the Champlain Mini Maker Faire, October 4 & 5, 2014, at Shelburne Farms, Shelburne Vermont.
+It’s time to get ready for the Champlain Mini Maker Faire, September 26 & 27, 2015, at Shelburne Farms, Shelburne Vermont.
 Dozens of makers will exhibit to hundreds of visitors for the forth annual Vermont Maker extravaganza!

 Registration will open in the May or June.
 We need you and your creative, innovative projects to be a part of this exciting event!
 Start working on your ideas early.

 Makers exhibit for free in a 10×10 covered space with 8 foot table, 2 chairs, power and wifi.
 You decorate the rest.

 Registration is closed, but if you have a one-of-a-kind project that must be at the faire contact: email@example.com